-TEA: 13011400 Grade Level: 10-
+Grade Level: 10-12 (3 College Credit hours)

-12 Credit: .5 Prerequisite:

-• CVC Course - BCIS 1405: Business Computer Applications
+Prerequisite Dallas College Course - BCIS 1405: Business Computer Applications

 Course Description: Students will study computer terminology, hardware, and software related to the business environment.
 The focus of this course is on business productivity software applications and professional behavior in computing, including word processing (as needed), spreadsheets, databases, Presentation graphics, and business-oriented utilization of the Internet.
-This course will fulfill degree requirements established by the colleges of DCCCD only if this course has been successfully completed and the date of completion does not exceed 10 years.
+This course will fulfill degree requirements established by the colleges of Dallas College Course only if this course has been successfully completed and the date of completion does not exceed 10 years.